brittanywelsh/st-character-manager/dev_log.md

 This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+## August 3, 2015 (BRITTANY)
+- Redone CSS front-end template.
+Note: in this design, the screen is not at all suited to mobile devices or any small-width viewing.
+Considering this application is intended as a standalone browser script, I don't see that use case coming up in this particular project anyway, so no worries.

 ## August 3, 2015 (MIKE)
 - Finally committed my work on the class infrastructure.
 Lots of new files added and a bunch of edits.
 We should discuss the utility of JSON files.
 My recent experiments with them suggest that they cannot contain functions... which is a bit of a problem for my current vision of the class infrastructure.
 That having been said, maybe this is a sign that my vision is too complicated.
 I've also added a handful of comments to the BaseAttributeBuyer.js file so that I can have a friend look at the code and give me some "best practices" adivce.

 ## July 31, 2015 (BRITTANY)
 - Set up basic page layout with frame-like scrolling behaviour in divs.
 It